SAP Ariba Insights: When Integrated Sourcing Processes Become Cost Drivers

-S/4HANA is here – now what?
-Head of purchasing who want to take the next step toward digital sourcing need a solution that allows RFX processes to be handled in a structured, transparent, and SAP-integrated manner.
-At first glance, purchasing with SAP Ariba Sourcing, the cloud module for requests for quotation, comparison of quotations, and awardings, seems like the obvious choice.
+S/4HANA is here—so what’s next?
+Procurement managers looking to take the next step toward digital sourcing need a solution that allows them to manage sourcing processes in a structured, transparent manner that is as closely integrated with SAP as possible.
+At first glance, procurement using SAP Ariba Sourcing—the cloud-based module for tenders, bid comparisons, and contract awards—seems like the obvious choice.

 Content